 - Begin with simple words like “Hello,” “Goodbye,” or “Are you hungry?”

-- Speak directly to the bird and put some excitement in your voice.
+- Speak directly to it and put some excitement in your voice.

-- It may take a few weeks before the bird starts to imitate the noises.
+- It may take a few weeks before it imitates the noises.

-- Make sure to reward the conure with treats and praise when it succeeds.
+- Reward them with treats and praise when it succeeds.